Common Home Inspection Finding in Southern Oregon: Displaced Crawlspace Vapor Barriers

 Is This a Major Concern?

-This condition is typically classified as a Maintenance Item.
+This condition is typically classified as a maintenance item.
 However, Oregon Standards of Practice require home inspectors to report visible conditions that may adversely affect the home, even when no active damage is present at the time of inspection.

 Industry best practices recommend that crawlspace vapor barriers be: